griffithlab/civic-docs/docs/variants.rst

-     CIViC variants are usually genomic alterations, including single nucleotide variants (SNVs), insertion/deletion events (indels), copy number alterations (CNV's such as amplification or deletion), structural variants (SVs such as translocations and inversions), and other events that differ from the "normal" genome.
+     CIViC variants are usually genomic alterations, including single nucleotide variants (SNVs), insertion/deletion events (indels), copy number alterations (CNVs such as amplification or deletion), structural variants (SVs such as translocations and inversions), and other events that differ from the "normal" genome.
 In some cases a CIViC variant may represent events of the transcriptome or proteome.
 For example,